abdulhadi7200/social-distancing/README.md

 Medium Article - [Click Here!]()

-Download the yolov3.weights file from the internet and add it to the folder for this program.
+Download the yolov3.weights file from [Here]( https://pjreddie.com/media/files/yolov3.weights) and add it to the folder for this program.

 # Sample Video -